codeforamerica/uswds/views/components/form-group.md

     "modifierHint": "cfa-hint"
   },
   "hint": {
     "text": "Answer the best you can.
-You will be able to include additional types of income."
+You will be able to include additional types of income.", "modifier": "cfa-hint",
+    "id": "hint-{{ id }}"
   },
   "selectEl": {
     "modifier": "cfa-select",
     "id": "select-{{ id }}",
     "name": "select['{{ id }}']",
+    "ariaDescribedby": "hint-{{ id }}",
     "required": "true",
     "default": {
       "label": "Click to select an income type",